boscoh/inmembrane/docs/inmembrane.markdown

         category = "CYTOPLASM(non-PSE)"
 ```

 > Figure 3.
 Main logic classifying subcellular localization and potential surface exposure for Gram-positive protein sequences, expressed in Python code.
 This algorithm was adapted from _SurfG+_.
-The function `has_surface_exposed_loop` evaluates whether the extracellular loops are sufficifiently long to be exposed out of the peptidoglycan.
+The function `has_surface_exposed_loop` evaluates whether the extracellular loops are sufficifiently long to be exposed out of the peptidoglycan layer.
 The rule adapted from _SurfG+_ is a minimum length of 50 amino acids for terminal loops, and 100 amino acids for internal loops.

 *******